Juneau Housing

 • Cold Climate Housing Research Center Promoting and advancing the development of healthy, durable, and sustainable shelter for Alaskans and other circumpolar people provides energy-efficient prototype housing and product research.
 Consumer education on energy & housing issues.

-• Juneau Homeless Coalition is an association of non governmental organizations working together to solve homelessness in Juneau, provide continuum of care resources for the most vulnerable members of our community.
+• Juneau Coalition on Housing & Homlessness is an association of non governmental organizations working together to solve homelessness in Juneau, provide continuum of care resources for the most vulnerable members of our community.

-• Rentals in Juneau - Finding rentals in Juneau can be difficult.
-Below are some websites used to list rental properties.
-Craigslist, classified ads and apartmenthomeliving.com all have listings.
+• Rentals in Juneau presents some websites used to list rental properties: Craigslist, classified ads and apartmenthomeliving.com all have listings.
 A few properties are listed with local realtors too.

-• Tax Assessor’s Database – Juneau real estate assessed values, ownership and street and subdivision addresses are maintained in a searchable database by the CBJ assessor.
+• Tax Assessor’s Database presents Juneau real estate assessed values, ownership and street and subdivision addresses (maintained in a searchable database by the CBJ assessor).
 The assessor or CBJ Community Development Department can provide zoning and other information about property within the borough boundaries.

 Supportive & Transitional Housing